FOOD, DRUGS, AND OIL

 (c) The fact that any such information was not furnished; or

-(d) The fact that such information was factually incorrect or was released by the board to the wrong person or entity.
+(d) The fact that such information was factually incorrect or was released by the division to the wrong person or entity.

-(6) The board may apply for any available grants and accept any gifts, grants or donations to assist in developing and maintaining the program required by this section.
+(6) The division may apply for any available grants and accept any gifts, grants or donations to assist in developing and maintaining the program required by this section.

 [37-2730A, added 2000, ch.
 194, sec.
 1, p.
 480; am.
 2001, ch.
 178, sec.
 6, p.
 603; am.
 2006, ch.
 175, sec.
 3, p.
 539; am.
 2012, ch.
 198, sec.
 2, p.
 533; am.
 2013, ch.
 6, sec.
 1, p.
 14; am.
 2021, ch.
 35, sec.
 4, p.
 85.]